Skeletonisation Algorithms with Theoretical Guarantees for Unorganised Point Clouds with High Levels of Noise: Introduction: Motivations, Problem Statement and Contributions

-$\bullet$ Several algorithms are extensively compared in section~\ref{sec:experiments} by their runtime and topological and geometric measures on the same datasets of real and synthetic clouds with high noise whose generation is explained in section~\ref{sec:dataset}.
-Fig.~\ref{fig:noise90} and \ref{fig:noise95} show the maximum noise parameters that allow correct reconstructions.
+$\bullet$ Different algorithms are extensively compared in section~\ref{sec:experiments} by their runtime and topological and geometric measures on the same datasets of real and synthetic clouds with high noise whose generation is explained in section~\ref{sec:dataset}.
+Figs.~\ref{fig:noise90} and \ref{fig:noise95} show the maximum noise parameters that allow correct reconstructions.

-Appendix~\ref{sec:definitions} is written in a tutorial form with all basic definitions and examples to attract new researchers to the fast developing area of data skeletonisation.